kaiser-jan/weather-pwa/README.md

 ### Long-Term Outlook

-The outlook, as I am calling it, aims to convey the current trend.
+The outlook, as I call it, aims to convey the current trend.
 Is it getting warmer or colder?
 Will the good/bad weather only last for a day or is it here to stay?
 It also gives a short summary of each day and serves as an entrypoint into exploring days in more detail.

 ## Exploring different forms of visualization